davidde/notes/git.md

 ### $ `git ls-files`
 Lists all the files that exist in the latest commit on the current branch.

-### $ `git merge master other_branch`
+### $ `git merge other_branch`
-Merges the other_branch and the master branch into the currently checked out branch.
+Merge other_branch into the currently checked out branch.
-So the currently checked out branch is always included in a merge!
-To merge other_branch into master, do:
+To merge other_branch into master, simply check it out first:
 $ `git checkout master`
 $ `git merge other_branch`
-(Also, since the two branches are merged, the order in which they are typed into the command line does not matter.
-The key is to remember that `git merge` always merges all the specified branches **into the currently checked out branch**, creating a merge commit for that branch.)
+The key is to remember that `git merge` always merges all the specified branches
+**into the currently checked out branch**, creating a merge commit for that branch.

 * $ `git merge --abort`
 Restore your files to their state before you started the merge.